itthinx/affiliates/readme.txt

 == Changelog ==

+= 2.15.0 =
+* Added the $affiliates_request_encoded_id global which provides the referring affiliate's ID if recognized during a request.
+* Added the [referrer] shortcode which allows to render information about the referring affiliate.
+* Added the [affiliates_is_referred] shortcode which allows to display content conditionally for referred visitors.
+* Added the [affiliates_is_not_referred] shortcode which allows to display content conditionally for referred visitors.

 = 2.14.1 =
 * Added a parameter set to the filter invoked when the new affiliate notification is sent to the site administrator.